ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     [deploy_ag2024.sh](https://github.com/ARTbio/galaxyXpand/blob/ag2024/scripts/deploy_ag2024.sh)

-### 2. About monitoring the deployment of the Galaxy server
+### 3. Monitoring the deployment of the Galaxy server

 The tasks executed by the `deploy_ag2024.sh` are displayed in your terminal (thanks to the `tail -f ~/install_log.txt` command) as well as logged in the